Certificate programs available

 NOTE: For complete information about application criteria and other requirements, applicants are encouraged to review the University Bulletin (select "Nursing-Graduate" under "Graduate Fields of Study by Department").
 The rules and regulations posted in the University Bulletin at the time of a student's matriculation into the University are the ones to which that student is held.

-- A master's degree in nursing from an ACEN- or CCNE-accredited school of nursing program
+- A master's degree in nursing from an ACEN-, CCNE- or CNEA-accredited school of nursing program

-- A bachelor's degree in nursing from an ACEN- or CCNE-accredited school of nursing program
+- A bachelor's degree in nursing from an ACEN-, CCNE- or CNEA-accredited school of nursing program

 - A current, unencumbered license to practice as a registered professional nurse in the U.S.